Differentiating between a frying pan and a skillet can be quite confusing.

-Many people contend that skillets and frying pans are different.
-But, in reality, they have many similarities that pretty much make them the same.
+Many people contend that skillets and frying pans are the same.

 Frying pans are mostly available in stainless steel, aluminum, or a combination of these metals (which are lighter than cast iron).

 You should correctly refer to each cookware by its rightful term.
 For example, you are more likely to call non-stick cookware a frying pan, instead of a skillet.